 On 18th November 2018, Chris Shannahan was interviewed about the Life on the Breadline project BBC Radio 4’s ‘Sunday Programme’.
-You can listen to eht item from 16 minutes, 30 seconds into the Programme by clicking on the link above.
+You can listen to the item from 16 minutes, 30 seconds into the Programme on the above audio.

 The Life on the Breadline project team launched the project nationally at the National Poverty Consultation in Manchester in November 2018.
 Click audio on the images below to see the team’s slides and recordings from the event.
 During the event the team led an activity to collaboratively develop the project’s ‘austerity timeline’ which is found below on this page.

 Chris Shannahan and Stephanie Denning launched the Life on the Breadline project at the Faith and Peaceful Relations Forum in October 2018.
 Click on the images and audio below to see the slides and recordings from the event – Chris sharing more about the project and Christian responses to poverty, and Stephanie discussing austerity and poverty.